EDVANCE | Research

 The increasing blended educational opportunities introduced important elements that became crucial to consider, such as educational activities, student engagement and well-being, the teaching staff support structure, and the appropriate use of technology.

-EDVANCE was a one-year research project conducted in 2020-2021, supervised by EDLAB.
+EDvance was a one-year research project conducted in 2020-2021, supervised by EDLAB.
 Two researchers, Dr. H.Q.
-Chim and Anne van Dijck, collected and synthesised good practices to answer the question What is the optimal setting for blended or technology-assisted PBL and how do we achieve this setting within the CCCS principles?”
+Chim and Anne van Dijck, collected and synthesised good practices to answer the question, What is the optimal setting for blended or technology-assisted PBL, and how do we achieve this setting within the CCCS principles?”

 The team collected good practices from the UM community as well as from national and international universities.
 Backed up with evidence-based literature, this project aimed to recalibrate EDview’s position paper from 2018 to today’s challenges and tomorrow’s changes.